 5.9.2 SCA Functionality Test

-5.9.2.1 SCA Functionality Test Conducted No Later Than July 1, 2011

-The initial SCA Functionality Test shall be conducted by BPA no later than July 1, 2011.
+5.9.2.1 BPA shall conduct the initial SCA Functionality Test no later than [Date to be determined by BPA].

-5.9.2.2 Determination of SCA Functionality Test Procedures

-BPA, in consultation with «Customer Name» and other members of the SIG, shall, by April 15, 2011, establish a detailed written description of the validation procedures that will comprise the SCA Functionality Test.
+5.9.2.2 BPA, in consultation with «Customer Name» and other members of the SIG, shall, by [Date to be determined by BPA], establish a detailed written description of the validation procedures that will comprise the SCA Functionality Test.
 Such validation procedures shall include a comprehensive series of objective tests that establish if the SCA, including the Simulator, DUI and BOS module, are wholly functional and ready for daily implementation and use.

 5.9.3 SCA Implementation Date

-5.9.3.1 SCA Implementation Date Established as October 1, 2011

-If the SCA Implementation Date is established as October 1, 2011, then BPA and «Customer Name» shall commence implementation of the SCA beginning on October 1, 2011.
+5.9.3.1 If the SCA Implementation Date is established as of October 1, 2028, then BPA and «Customer Name» shall commence implementation of the SCA beginning on October 1, 2028.

-5.9.3.2 SCA Implementation Date Occurs After October 1, 2011
+5.9.3.2 If the SCA Implementation Date is established later than October 1, 2028, then:

-If the SCA Implementation Date is established later than October 1, 2011, then, beginning on October 1, 2011, and continuing until the SCA Implementation Date, BPA and «Customer Name» shall implement the Interim Slice Implementation Procedures, pursuant to Exhibit O.
+(1) Beginning on October 1, 2028, and continuing until the SCA Implementation Date, BPA and «Customer Name» shall continue to use the version of the SCA implemented under the Power Sales Agreement that expired on September 30, 2028.

+(2) The SIG shall develop procedures no later than October 1, 2028 that BPA and Slice Customers shall follow to ensure all SCA actions are completed in accordance with this Agreement.

 5.9.4 Simulator Performance Test

-5.9.4.1 Simulator Performance Test Date

-No later than August 1, 2010, BPA shall provide «Customer Name» access to the Simulator that will be used by BPA to conduct the Simulator Performance Test.
-The Simulator Performance Test shall be conducted by BPA no later than October 31, 2010.
+5.9.4.1 No later than[Date to be determined by BPA], BPA shall provide «Customer Name» access to the Simulator that will be used by BPA to conduct the Simulator Performance Test.
+The Simulator Performance Test shall be conducted by BPA no later than October 31, 2027.

-5.9.4.2 Simulator Fails Simulator Performance Test

-If, as of October 31, 2010, the Simulator has failed one or more of the four tests that comprise the Simulator Performance Test, then «Customer Name» may elect to change its purchase obligation pursuant to section 11.2.
+5.9.4.2 If, as of [Date to be determined by BPA] , the Simulator has failed one or more of the four tests that comprise the Simulator Performance Test, then «Customer Name» may elect to change its purchase obligation pursuant to section 11.2.

-5.9.5 «Customer Name» Unable to Utilize DUI(09/14/12 Version)
+5.9.5 Customer Unable to Utilize DUI

-If, as of the SCA Implementation Date, «Customer Name» is not functionally ready to access and utilize the DUI, then beginning on the SCA Implementation Date and continuing until 30 days after «Customer Name» provides BPA with written notice that it is functionally ready to utilize the DUI, BPA shall use the SCA to determine «Customer Name»’s hourly Delivery Requests in accordance with the following procedures:
+If, as of the SCA Implementation Date, «Customer Name» is not functionally ready to access and utilize the DUI, then beginning on the SCA Implementation Date and continuing until 30 calendar days after «Customer Name» provides BPA with written notice that it is functionally ready to utilize the DUI, then BPA shall use the SCA to determine «Customer Name»’s hourly Delivery Requests in accordance with the following procedures:

-5.10.5.1 Establishment of Preschedules(09/14/12 Version)
+5.9.5.1 Establishment of Preschedules

-(1) BPA shall set «Customer Name»’s Customer Inputs (generation requests) for Grand Coulee and Chief Joseph equal to Power Services planned Grand Coulee and Chief Joseph’s respective generation;
+(1) BPA shall set «Customer Name»’s Customer Inputs (generation requests) for Grand Coulee and Chief Joseph equal to Power Services’ planned Grand Coulee and Chief Joseph’s respective generation.

-(2) BPA shall set «Customer Name»’s Customer Inputs (elevation requests) for the LCOL Complex projects such that those projects pass inflow on an hourly basis; and
+(2) BPA shall set «Customer Name»’s Customer Inputs (elevation requests) for the LCOL Complex projects such that those projects pass inflow on an hourly basis.